In-context Learning Generalizes, But Not Always Robustly: The Case of Syntax: Results

 \section{Results}

-All models except GPT-3 and GPT-3.5 (Turbo) are able to learn the transformations tasks, as indicated by high in-distribution accuracies.
+All models except GPT-3 and GPT-3.5 (Turbo) learn to perform the transformations tasks, as indicated by high in-distribution accuracies.
 Among models that learn the task well, there is large variance with respect to out-of-distribution accuracies.

-\textbf{Scale does not fully explain performance.} GPT-3, GPT-3.5 \texttt{text-davinci-002} and \texttt{text-davinci-003} are estimated to be the same size, but the GPT-3.5 models generalize better.
-Llama 2 and CodeLlama outperform GPT-3 and (Flan-)PaLM despite being far smaller, and CodeLlama significantly outperforms Llama 2 on question formation despite being smaller.
+\textbf{Scale does not fully explain performance.} GPT-3, GPT-3.5 \texttt{text-davinci-002} and GPT-3.5 \texttt{text-davinci-003} are estimated to be the same size, but the GPT-3.5 models generalize better.
+Llama~2 and CodeLlama outperform GPT-3 and (Flan-)PaLM despite being far smaller, and CodeLlama significantly outperforms Llama~2 on question formation despite being smaller.
 What explains differences between models, then?

-\textbf{Pre-training on code improves OOD generalization.} On average, scores are higher given \emph{any} prompt for models pre-trained on code: \mbox{CodeLlama} performs significantly better than Llama 2 on question formation (and performs comparably on tense reinflection), while GPT-3.5 \texttt{code-davinci-002} outperforms all other GPT-3 and GPT-3.5 models.
-This agrees with and extends the finding of \citet{mueller-linzen-2023-plant} that the pre-training corpus domain makes a significant difference in generalization patterns.
-This also agrees with recent findings that code pre-training improves other fundamental linguistic abilities (e.g., \citealp{kim-schuster-2023-entity} find that code pre-training improves entity tracking).
+\textbf{Pre-training on code improves OOD generalization.} On average, scores are higher given \emph{any} prompt for models pre-trained on code: \mbox{CodeLlama} significantly outperforms Llama~2 on question formation (and performs comparably on tense reinflection), while GPT-3.5 \texttt{code-davinci-002} outperforms all other GPT-3 and GPT-3.5 models.
+This agrees with and extends the finding of \citet{mueller-linzen-2023-plant} that the domain of the pre-training corpus significantly affects syntactic generalization.
+This also agrees with recent findings that code pre-training improves other fundamental linguistic abilities (e.g., entity tracking; \citealp{kim-schuster-2023-entity}).

-Conversely, \textbf{RLHF may harm out-of-distribution generalization.} GPT-3.5 \texttt{text-davinci-003} performs at least as well as other GPT-3.5 models on in-distribution examples, but it generalizes consistently \emph{worse} than other models which are \emph{fine-tuned} on human demonstrations (including \texttt{text-davinci-002} and CodeLlama).
+Conversely, \textbf{RLHF may harm OOD generalization.} GPT-3.5 \texttt{text-davinci-003} performs at least as well as other GPT-3.5 models on in-distribution examples, but it generalizes consistently \emph{worse} than other models which are \emph{fine-tuned} on human demonstrations (including \texttt{text-davinci-002} and CodeLlama).
 Thus, RLHF is effective when testing on in-distribution test sets, but it may actively harm a model's ability to reason beyond its given exemplars.
 This finding is preliminary, however, and should be confirmed in future work via ablations over RLHF in a variety of architectures and model sizes.